logchimp/docs/docs/install/ubuntu.md

 - A server with at least 1GB memory
 - A registered domain name

-Before getting started you should set up a working DNS **A-Record** from you domain, pointing to the server’s IP address.
+Before getting started, set up a DNS **A-Record** for your domain, pointing to the server’s IP address.

 ---